mohdaamir8182/sortingarticles/README.md

-# Getting Started with Project
+# Sorting Articles Project

 ## How to run the project

 In the project directory, run:
 ### `npm i`
-then it will install required packages.
+it will install required packages.
+In the project directory, run:
 ### `npm start`
 Runs the app in the development mode.